Influenza: Seasonal Flu 2017-2018

 The infection prevention nurse explained to Mr. Smith and his family that, although there is no definitive evidence that facemasks decrease the spread of the influenza virus, it is still recommended to use facemasks as a prudent measure to decrease the spread of the virus.

 Everyone 6 months of age and older should get vaccinated against the flu except for a few select individuals (see below).
 Vaccination is especially important for vulnerable individuals with chronic medical conditions, healthcare workers, and others who live with or care for high-risk people.
-Those who care for children younger than 6 months should be vaccinated (Grohskopf et al., 2016).
+Those who care for children younger than 6 months should be vaccinated (CDC, 2017f).

 Due to their immature immune response systems, children 6 months to 8 years old who are receiving an influenza vaccine for the first time require an additional dose.
 An optimal immune response will be initiated by administering a second dose a minimum of four weeks after the first dose.
-For 2016–17, the Advisory Committee on Immunization Practice (ACIP) recommends that children aged 6 months through 8 years who have previously received ≥2 total doses of trivalent or quadrivalent influenza vaccine before July 1, 2016, require only 1 dose for 2016–17.
-The two previous doses need not have been given during the same season or consecutive seasons (Grohskopf et al, 2016).
+For children who require two doses of vaccine, the first dose should be administered as soon as the vaccine is available to ensure that both doses are received before the onset of influenza activity (Munoz, 2017).

 Late in life, the immune system becomes less responsive.
-In answer to this, a high-dose trivalent influenza vaccine has been developed for those 65 years and over; it has been shown to induce significantly higher antibody responses and provide better protection against influenza illness.
-Progress is being made in the development of a high-dose vaccine for use in those under age 65 (CDC, 2016j).
+In answer to this, a high-dose trivalent seasonal influenza vaccine (Fluad) became available during the 2016–2017 flu season for those 65 years and over; it has been shown to induce significantly higher antibody responses and provide better protection against influenza illness (CDC, 2017f).